Owen Roberts International Airport: History

-Wg Cdr.
 Owen Roberts was a Wing Commander in the Royal Air Force, during World War II.
 Following the war, Roberts retired and later founded Caribbean International Airways (CIA).
-By 1950, Roberts had established regular service between Cayman and Tampa, Florida; Kingston, Jamaica; and British Honduras (now Belize).
+By 1950, Roberts had established regular service between Grand Cayman and Tampa, Florida; Kingston, Jamaica; and British Honduras (now Belize).
 During the early 1950s, Caribbean International Airlines was operating weekly seaplane service between Grand Cayman and both Tampa and Kingston with Consolidated PBY Catalina amphibian aircraft as the airstrip on Grand Cayman had yet to be completed.
 Roberts worked to lobby Cayman Islands Commissioners Ivor Smith and Andrew Gerrard to build airfields on all three of the Cayman Islands.
 In 1952, construction started on an official airstrip at an estimated cost of £93,000 to construct airports on all three Cayman Islands, a 5000 ft runway, along with a terminal was constructed on Grand Cayman at the cost of £100,000.
-Owen Roberts had acquired two used Lockheed Lodestar twin-prop airliners purchased to keep up with the competition whose interest was now piqued by the soon-to-be completed airfield at George Town.
+Roberts had acquired two used Lockheed Lodestar twin-prop airliners purchased to keep up with the competition whose interest was now piqued by the soon-to-be completed airfield at George Town.

 The inaugural flight of CIA, Ltd. from Kingston, Jamaica to Grand Cayman was set for 10 April 1953.
-Tragically, however, the Lodestar piloted by Roberts crashed on takeoff from Palisadoes Airport.
+Tragically, however, the Lodestar piloted by Roberts crashed on takeoff from Palisades Airport.
 13 people, including the 40-year-old Roberts, were killed.
 The only survivor of the crash was Roberts' brother-in-law, Lt.
 Col. Edward Remington-Hobbs.
-Roberts was survived by a wife, Patricia, and their two daughters, in London.
-His grandson unfortunately passed before him, his name was Will Roberts.
-He died in a car crash in East End with his best friend Spencer Grainger.
-The Grand Cayman Island Airport was later named after the late Wg Cdr.
-Roberts in his honour.
+The Grand Cayman Island Airport was later named after Roberts.